symfony/symfony-docs/components/phpunit_bridge.rst

   #. running tests in parallel when a test suite is split in several phpunit.xml files;
   #. recording and replaying skipped tests;

-* It allows to create tests that are compatible with multiple PHPUnit versions (because it provides polyfills for missing methods, namespaced aliases for non-namespaced classes, etc.).
+* It allows you to create tests that are compatible with multiple PHPUnit versions (because it provides polyfills for missing methods, namespaced aliases for non-namespaced classes, etc.).